-This sheet is about exposure to the ACAM2000® monkeypox/smallpox vaccine in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to the ACAM2000® smallpox vaccine in pregnancy and while breastfeeding.
+This information is based on available published research.
+It should not take the place of medical care and advice from your healthcare provider.

-Is the ACAM2000® vaccine recommended for people who are pregnant?
+Is the ACAM2000® vaccine recommended for women who are pregnant?

 Does getting the ACAM2000® vaccine make it harder to get pregnant?

-Studies have not been done in humans to see if ACAM2000® can make it harder to get pregnant.
+Studies have not been done to see if ACAM2000® can make it harder to get pregnant.

 I just got the ACAM2000® vaccine.
 How long do I need to wait before I get pregnant?

-To avoid the chance of fetal vaccinia, it is recommended to wait 4 weeks after getting ACAM2000®, and until the lesion from the vaccine has fully healed, before trying to get pregnant.
+To avoid the chance of fetal vaccinia, it has been recommended to wait 4 to 6 weeks after getting ACAM2000®, and until the lesion from the vaccine has fully healed, before trying to get pregnant.

 Does getting the ACAM2000® vaccine increase the chance of miscarriage?